NaveenKaliannan/guide-to-good-software/Python/bazel.md

     ],
 )
 ```
 * **Visibility** in Bazel is a mechanism to control access to targets across different packages.
-It determines which other targets can depend on or use a particular target.
+By default, if no visibility is specified, targets will be visible to every package. all targets can access all dependencies.
+This can leads to Dependency Conflicts and Increased Build Times.
+Visibility basically determines which other targets can depend on or use a particular target.
 Visibility can be set for individual targets or at the package level.
 There are two types of visibility in Bazel: Target visibility: Controls access to rule targets.
 Load visibility: Controls whether a .bzl file can be loaded from other BUILD or .bzl files outside the current package.
 1. Public visibility:
 ```python
 cc_library(